 - a.
-Proprietors and their spouses; - b.
-Partners and their spouses; - c.
-Directors of a corporation who are not carried on the payroll not reporting employment income on a T4 slip; - d.
-Elected officials of a city, town or village; and - e.
-Members of the governing body of a non-profit corporation or organization.
+Proprietors and their spouses.

+- b.
+Partners and their spouses

+- c.
+Directors of a for-profit corporation.

-Personal coverage may be purchased for any amount between the minimum personal coverage amount (\$23,005) and the maximum assessable wage rate (\$88,314).
-The amount of coverage purchased should reflect actual employment earnings, since injury benefits will be based on this amount.
-For coverage amounts above the minimum, proof of earnings will be required in the event of an injury.
-The following documents will be accepted as proof of earnings:
+Personal coverage may be purchased for any amount between the minimum personal coverage amount (\$31,200) and the maximum assessable wage rate (\$104,531).
+Where the amount of coverage requested is higher than the minimum personal coverage amount, the applicant will be required to substantiate actual employment earnings in the event of an injury.
+The WCB will accept one of the following documents as proof of earnings:

-- a.
-A Statement of Business or Professional Activities as submitted to the CRA, or - b.
-A declaration from a Chartered accountant, a Certified Management Accountant (CMA), or a Certified General Accountant (CGA) verifying the actual employment earnings.

-In the absence of these documents, the WCB may accept an audited financial statement.
+a.
+A T4 income tax slip as submitted to the Canada Revenue Agency (CRA). b.
+A Statement of Business or Professional Activities as submitted to the CRA, or In the absence of these documents, the WCB may accept an audited financial statement.